Staying Safe in Hot Weather

 The City of Richmond has a comprehensive Heat and Poor Air Quality Emergency Operations Plan.
 This plan is aligned with the BC Heat Alert and Response System (HARS) to allow for a robust and flexible response to enhance public safety during extreme heat.

 Keep households safe and get prepared by creating an extreme heat emergency plan: Extreme Heat Preparedness Guide

 Information and updates on heat-related City services and other resources are available below.

 Remember: Everyone is at risk for heat-related illness.

 Follow the extreme heat safety tips in the section below and refer to this map of

 Water Fountains and Places to Stay Cool in Richmond.

-- Cooling centres will be listed here.
+- When activated, Cooling Centre locations will be listed here: